This page along with the ICAS Bylaws are currently being redeveloped.

 Critical animal studies is rooted in animal liberation and anarchism, is an intersectional transformative holistic theory-to-action activist led based movement and field of study to unapologetically examine, explain, be in solidarity with, and be part of radical and revolutionary actions, theories, groups and movements for total liberation and to dismantle all systems of domination and oppression, in hopes for a just, equitable, inclusive, and peaceful world. – ICAS, 2016

 ICAS argues that those who claim to be Critical Animal Studies advocates must also be activists as well as scholars.
 While important and necessary, ICAS does not believe writing, teaching, and educating equate with activism.
-Activism involves public grass-roots escalation tactics such as protesting, sit-ins, boycotts, walkouts, rallies, marches/rolls, civil disobedience, blockades, candle light vigils, rallies, fasts, hunger strikes, social media events, memes, petitions, banner drops, home demonstrations, armed resistance, underground resistance, liberations, and property destruction.
+Activism involves public grass-roots escalation tactics such as protesting, sit-ins, boycotts, walkouts, rallies, marches/rolls, civil disobedience, blockades, candle light vigils, rallies, fasts, hunger strikes, social media events, memes, petitions, banner drops, home demonstrations, socio-political revolution, underground resistance, liberations, and property destruction.

 ICAS’S STRATEGIC PLAN

 ICAS works to accomplish its mission by embracing Paulo Freire’s two valued methods for social change (1) Theory and (2) Practice.
 Freire noted that when these two methods work together in unison it is called praxis.

 ICAS’s CORE BELIEF